Governance

 Governors periodically re-evaluate the committee structure to ensure it is effective, strategic and forward-looking.

-The Board recruits Ad Personam Governors through a robust process that responds to clearly defined skill requirements for the Board.
-Most candidates are first co-opted as Advisers to Board Committees.
-New Ad Personam Governors are usually only selected from that pool of Advisers who have served on a Committee.
+Board Elected Governors are recruited through a robust process that responds to clearly defined skill requirements necessary for the Board.
+Most candidates are first appointed as Advisers to Board Committees, following the relevant policy guideline in place; New Board Elected Governors are usually only selected from that pool of Advisers who have previously served on a Committee.
 Appointments are based on an assessment of the following factors:

 - Professional skills and fit with Board requirements